-There are some 30+ species of freshwater crustacean known from freshwater lakes and ponds on Svalbard (Coulson et al. 2014).
+There are some 30+ species of freshwater crustacean known from freshwater lakes and ponds on Svalbard (Coulson et al. 2014, Brittain et al 2020).
 Perhaps the most obvious are Daphnia (water fleas), which are common in ponds.
 This species is clonal, that is the population only consists of egg laying females.
 The species of Svalbard have a high melanin content and so appear darker than individuals from more southerly locations such as the Norwegian mainland.
 This is considered an adaptation to help protect against high ultraviolet light levels.

 In some of the freshwaters you can find the tadpole shrimp, Lepidurus arcticus (Lakka 2015).
 This animal may be up to 3cm long as an adult and can be seen scuttling around on the mud at the bottom of the pond.
 In fact, only a small proportion of the population are visible since most will be hidden within the mud.
 This animal is considered a living fossil being unchanged for around 200 million years.
 They feed on dead organic matter but may predate the Daphnia and are cannibalistic, eating each other.